Comparisons of the MINOS Near and Far Detector Readout Systems at a Test Beam: The MINOS Calibration Detector

 The multi-anode PMTs used in MINOS have a single photocathode.
 The region of the cathode from which charge is focused on to a specific anode is called a pixel.
 The PMTs were housed in custom made boxes with optical routing that guided the light from individual strips to specific pixels.
 The routing pattern was designed such that neighbouring strips did not use neighbouring pixels.
 This was done to minimise the effect of crosstalk on pattern recognition.
 Crosstalk predominantly occurs on pixels next to the one illuminated due to leakage of photoelectrons before the first dynode~\cite{ref:M64,ref:M16}.
 The optical routing of the FD readout system was such that three PMTs were fully utilised to readout two planes.
 The ND PMTs have 64 pixels, hence only one PMT was required to read out two detector planes and 16 pixels remained unilluminated.

 In the ND front-end electronics, the charge from each PMT pixel is integrated and digitised continuously at 53 MHz (every 18.8 ns) for up to several tens of $\rm \mu$s with no dead-time.
 The digitisation is performed by a specialised ASIC, the QIE-chip.
 It splits the incoming signal into eight binary-weighted ``ranges'' and integrates the resulting fractional currents on capacitors in each range.
 A sample-and-hold circuit stores the integrated charge in each range.
 The QIE-chip then selects the first non-saturated range and passes its held voltage to the 8-bit ADC for digitisation.
 This combination of the 8 ranges with the 8-bit ADC gives the QIE-chip the same dynamic range as a 16-bit ADC but with an approximately constant fractional error across the entire dynamic range.
+The sensitivity of the ND front-end electronics is 1.4~fC/ADC\@.

 The QIE circuit does not provide a linear response by itself because each range has a different ADC offset and gain.
 A 16-bit DC current injection circuit is used to map the response of the chip.
 The results of that calibration are uploaded locally in a look-up-table and used during normal data taking.
 The calibrated output of the ND electronics is linear over the entire dynamic range to better than 0.5\%.
-The stored data are processed once the acquisition period is complete.
-Pedestal subtraction and linearisation are performed for each channel via the look-up-table in a single step.
+The stored data are processed once the acquisition period (of up to several tens of $\rm \mu$s) is complete: pedestal subtraction and linearisation are performed for each channel via the look-up-table in a single step.

-The FD readout system is based on the front-end ASIC VA32\_HDR11 (short VA chip), developed in collaboration with the Norwegian company IDEA~ASA.
+The FD readout system is based on the front-end ASIC VA32\_HDR11 (short VA chip), developed in collaboration with the Norwegian company IDEA~ASA\@.
 The chip includes a charge sensitive preamplifier, a shaper, sample and hold for each channel, and is followed by an analogue output multiplexer.
-The output from a selected channel can be switched to a differential output buffer, which drives a significant length of cable to a remote ADC.
-The ADC value is proportional to the integrated charge of the PMT pulse, but starts to saturate between 15\,-\,30~pC.
+The output from a selected channel can be switched to a differential output buffer, which drives a significant length of cable to a remote ADC\@.
+The ADC value is proportional to the integrated charge of the PMT pulse with a sensitivity of 2~fC/ADC, but saturation starts to occur between 15\,-\,30~pC.
 Readout of the front-end electronics is triggered by a signal from the last dynode of each PMT and the dead time after each digitisation is 6~$\rm \mu$s.
 This electronics was a cost effective choice for the low rate environment of a deep underground detector.